tenchd/tenchd.github.io/graphs.md

 hide: true
 ---

+## What we're looking for:
+Real-world graph data sets with _at least tens of million nodes_ (more is better) and at least _100 thousand unique edges per node_ (more is better).
+By *unique* we mean that multi-edges don't count: if there are 10 copies of an edge between nodes u and v in your dataset, we'd count that as a single edge.

+(Graphs that aren't *quite* this large or dense, if you have them, would still be interesting though not ideal.)

+The graph data sets can represent anything, we're not picky.
+Graphs which change over time (e.g., edges may be inserted or deleted) are especially useful for our purposes.

+## Why we want these datasets:

 I'm leading a team of researchers in building space-efficient tools for processing dynamic graphs (graphs which change over time).
 These tools use linear sketching, which allows us to (sometimes approximately) compute properties of graphs using space much smaller than is required to store the graph losslessly.
 The space requirements of these algorithms scale with the number of nodes in the graph, *but not the number of edges*.